VirusTotal/yara-x/docs/Module Developer's Guide.md

 # Features that are enabled by default.
 default = [
-    "compile-time-optimization",
+    "constant-folding",
     "test_proto2-module",
     "test_proto3-module",
     "text-module"  # The text module will be included by default ]
 ```